Dr. Jahan’s Clinical Approach

-Dr. Jahan often recommends that his patients obtain several forms of treatment, known as a multimodal approach, which blends several treatments to give patients the best possible chance for recovery.
+Dr. Thierry Jahan often recommended that patients obtain several forms of treatment, known as a multimodal approach.
+This blends several treatments to give patients the best possible chance for recovery.

-Another important focus of Dr. Jahan’s practice is palliative care.
+Another important focus for Dr. Jahan was palliative care.
 When patients are ineligible for potentially curative treatments like surgery, chemotherapy or radiation therapy, palliative treatments can help alleviate painful symptoms and improve quality of life.
-Dr. Jahan’s commitment to providing this comforting care earned him the Friend of the Palliative Care Service Award in 2006.
+His commitment to providing this comforting care earned him the Friend of the Palliative Care Service Award in 2006.

-A significant amount of Dr. Jahan’s research explores multimodal therapies for lung cancer and mesothelioma.
-He has lectured nationally and internationally on these topics and contributed to numerous book chapters and journal articles, including a 2012 National Comprehensive Cancer Network overview of clinical practice guidelines in oncology for pleural mesothelioma.
+A significant amount of Dr. Jahan’s research explored multimodal therapies for lung cancer and mesothelioma.
+He lectured nationally and internationally on these topics and contributed to numerous book chapters and journal articles, including a 2012 National Comprehensive Cancer Network overview of clinical practice guidelines in oncology for pleural mesothelioma.

-Dr. Jahan is well known for the compassion he has for his patients.
+Dr. Jahan was well known for the compassion he had for his patients.
 When a person is told that he or she has cancer, they are stunned into silence, said Bonnie J. and Anthony Addario, who named Dr. Jahan Endowed Chair in Thoracic Oncology for the Department of Surgery at University of California, San Francisco.
-Thierry has a way of delivering that news with hope, compassion and a great sense of what the patient is feeling.
-He not only delivers world-class treatment, he also delivers hope.
+Thierry was able to deliver that news with hope, compassion and a great sense of what the patient is feeling.

 In 2002, Jahan published his only article discussing mesothelioma.
 The article, “Radical pleurectomy/decortication and intraoperative radiotherapy followed by conformal radiation with or without chemotherapy for malignant pleural mesothelioma,” appeared in the Journal of Thoracic Cardiovascular Surgery.